 - Vendor management.

 - Comfort when working in “gray areas.”
 (Traditional IT is quite black and white, while contemporary IT naturally includes areas of uncertainty.)

-- Small talk, schmoozing and deal making.
+- Small talk, schmoozing and deal-making.

-- A strong understanding of how designs, products and processes will impact the end user (employees, customers, etc.).
+- A strong understanding of how designs, products, and processes will impact the end user (employees, customers, etc.).

 Because information technology consulting firms cater to a spectrum of industries, IT consultants polish their soft skills daily as they move from one field to another.
 Without these and other skills, IT consultants would go out of business.

 Therefore, when it becomes clear that your company needs more IT support, it is wise to turn to an IT consultant first.
-Information technology consulting firms can provide the soft-skill savvy combined with technological finesse that today’s business leaders require.
+Information technology consulting firms can provide the soft-skill savvy combined with a technological finesse that today’s business leaders require.

 [ Photo by: David Friedel, on Flickr, via CC License ]